pranathi-alluri/AzulAi/README.md

 #### To run multiple players:
 Add a type of player to players list

-Game frame forked from Michelle Bloom's public repo.
+Game frame forked from Michelle Blom's public repo.